janjaapbos/nanotest/README.md

     && rm -Rf tmppyinstaller
 ```

-For other distri use generic pyinstaller
+For other (Non Alpine) distri use generic pyinstaller
 ```
 pip install pyinstaller
 ```